lxndrblz/anatole/README.md

 ### Control the date Format

-You can change the default date formating for the `list.html`, the `single.html` and the `index.html`.
+You can change the default date formatting for the `list.html`, the `single.html` and the `index.html`.
 Simply configure the matching parameters.

 ```toml
 [params]